1508leo/PD_Final_Project/README.md

 5. Before execute run.
 Please make shure there exist (administrator.txt, book.txt, history.txt, reader.txt, reader.txt) these text files
    in your folder
 6. Execute "run"
+7. The built-in administrator account is "leohsu" and password is "leo930228"

 ### Hope you enjoy in the library !